copyrite/LwotcMinimalText/XComGame.md

 ## Impulse
 +10 Aim and +10 Crit chance if you have moved this turn.
-* TODO: Until the start of your next turn, right?
+* TODO: Until the start of your turn, right?

 ## Incinerator
-+2 to flamethrower length. +1 to flamethrower width.
++2 flamethrower length. +1 flamethrower width.
 * Roust?
 * Firestorm?

 ## Independent Tracking
 +1 to your Holotargeting duration.
+* Applies to Holo Targeting, Rapid Targeting, and Multitargeting.

 ## Indomitable
 Once per turn, when an enemy targets you, gain 1 focus.